Machine Learning Mutation-Acyclicity of Quivers: Introduction

 \section{Introduction}

 In the current era of artificial intelligence (AI) transforming nearly every aspect of society and science, mathematics research is no exception.
 The efficiency and capability of machine learning (ML) can undoubtedly be utilized in mathematics research.
-Indeed, intensive research has been conducted on ``ML mathematics'' to explore whether ML can comprehend mathematical structures.
+Indeed, intensive research has been conducted on ``ML mathematics'' to explore whether ML can detect underlying mathematical structures.
 Through applying ML tools to various datasets generated from mathematical objects, high accuracies (often exceeding 98\%) have been achieved in classifying mathematical objects according to their invariants and properties.
-Examples include algebraic curves \cite{He_2022, He_2023, He:2022pqn}, special holonomy manifolds \cite{Berman:2021mcw, Berglund:2023ztk, Aggarwal:2023swe, Hirst:2023kdl, Ashmore:2023ajy, Alawadhi:2023gxa}, branes \cite{Arias-Tamargo:2022qgb, Bao:2021olg, Chen:2022jwd, Seong:2023njx, Capuozzo:2024vdw}, and number fields \cite{Amir:2022sab,He_2022_n}.
+Examples include algebraic curves \cite{ Hashemi:2024azx, He_2022, He:2022pqn, He_2023}, special holonomy manifolds \cite{Aggarwal:2023swe, Alawadhi:2023gxa, Ashmore:2023ajy, Berglund:2023ztk, Berman:2021mcw, Hirst:2023kdl}, branes \cite{Arias-Tamargo:2022qgb, Bao:2021olg, Capuozzo:2024vdw, Chen:2022jwd, Seong:2023njx}, and number fields \cite{Amir:2022sab,He_2022_n}.

-A high accuracy suggests that ML has learned the mathematical structure in its own way.
 Interpreting what the machine learns can sometimes lead to new discoveries or perspectives in the study of mathematical objects.
-The recent discovery of {\em murmuration} phenomena in arithmetic is a prime example \cite{He:2022pqn, quanta}.
-All of this proposes a new paradigm in mathematics research: generate datasets, apply ML tools, interpret the results, gain new perspectives, formulate conjectures, and prove them.
+The recent discovery of {\em murmuration} phenomena in arithmetic is a prime example \cite{quanta, He:2022pqn}.
+This proposes a new paradigm in mathematics research: generate datasets, apply ML tools, interpret the results, gain new perspectives, formulate conjectures, and prove them.

 In this paper, we apply this framework to the problem of quiver mutations.
 A {\em quiver} is a directed multigraph without loops or directed 2-cycles, and quivers are ubiquitous in mathematics, mathematical physics, and computer science, as they efficiently encode fundamental skew-symmetric structures.
-The {\em mutation} of a quiver is a combinatorial operation that originates from cluster algebras \cite{Fomin2002clusterI}, where it is an essential component, and from quantum field theory, where it relates to Seiberg duality \cite{Seiberg_1995,Feng_2001}.
-The iterative application of these mutations generates a rich and intricate algebraic combinatorial structure, proving extremely useful in mathematics and mathematical physics.
+The {\em mutation} of a quiver is a combinatorial operation that originates from cluster algebras \cite{Fomin2002clusterI}, where it is an essential component, and from quantum field theory, where it relates to Seiberg duality \cite{Feng_2001, Seiberg_1995}.
+The iterative application of these mutations generates a rich and intricate algebraic combinatorial structure.